jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 | Is interested in learning and applying advanced quantitative techniques to studying psychological phenomena.    | Taking and doing well in undergraduate statistics, math, or computer science classes is a good indicator. |
 | Has strong reasoning and writing skills.   | Strong writing samples that are demonstrably your own work (i.e., not written in large part by an advisor).
 A publication or honors thesis would be helpful but **not** necessary; other writing samples could include a lab report, literature review, or other class paper.       |
 | Values collegiality and will be a helpful and cooperative labmate.   | Evidence might include specific examples in letters of recommendation (e.g., of how you have helped and supported others in your previous labs), or other examples of a demonstrated commitment to getting along with and being of service to others.      |

-## Frequently Asked Questions

-**1. Are you considering applications from international students?**

-Yes.
-International students will not be eligible for some of the fellowships that are available to U.S. citizens (e.g., the NSF GRFP), but there will still be funding available if you are admitted.

-**2. I am applying for the Clinical Science program, but your research seems like a good fit with my interests.
-Can you be my primary research advisor?**

-It would most likely be more helpful to you if your primary advisor is a trained clinical psychologist (which I am not).
-However, I am open to working with (e.g., co-advising or informally mentoring) students who are admitted into the Clinical Science area.

-**3. Are GRE scores required?**

-Our department has adopted a policy of not requiring GRE scores.
-This means we will not consider GRE scores when making admission decisions.

-**4. What is the stipend level at WashU?**

-WashU recently increased their graduate student stipend to >**$36,000** per year for PhD programs across the College of Arts and Sciences.
-This generous stipend, combined with the relatively low cost of living in St. Louis, makes it likely that you will be financially comfortable as a graduate student at WashU.

-**5. I have more questions.
-Can we discuss further over email, phone, or Zoom?**

-For equity reasons, I do not meet with potential applicants before the application date has closed.
-If you have quick clarification questions, feel free to email me at jessie.sun@wustl.edu!